Boudoir photography is a niche within portrait photography. It consists of portraiture, fashion, fine art, glamour, and erotic photography.

 Boudoir Posing and Composition

-Making her (or him) comfortable at the photo shoot is paramount.
+Making the model comfortable at the photo shoot is paramount.
 Their body language and expressions scream their mood.
-If they feel out-of-place or nervous you will see it in the photographs.
+If they feel out-of-place or nervous, you will see it in the photographs.

-Communication is very important, but so is your professionality.
+Communication is very important, but so is your professionalism.

 Creating images that show the subject in beautiful, sensual ways will help their confidence.
 This, in turn, will allow you to get the most out of your subject and your photographs.

 Start with the things that they like about their body.
 Ask them questions and work with the answers.
 Slowly, as the confidence and trust become stronger, work with the other areas.